ThreeDotsLabs/watermill/_examples/real-world-examples/sending-webhooks/README.md

-# HTTP producer example
+# Sending webhooks (Kafka to HTTP)

-This example showcases the use of HTTP producer to call webhooks with HTTP POST requests.
+This example showcases the use of the **HTTP Publisher** to call webhooks with HTTP POST requests.
 It consists of three services:

 1. `producer` publishes messages on Kafka.
 The messages come in three varieties: `Foo`, `Bar`, and `Baz`.
 The event type is encoded in metadata, under the key `event_type`.
 1. `webhook_server` is a HTTP server that listens for requests and prints the path, method, and payload on stdout.